sysartifacts/sysartifacts.github.io/README.md

 ## Adding another Artifact Evaluation year to an existing Conference

-A conference already exists, if it is shown in the top menu and represented on the main page.
+A conference already exists if it is shown in the top menu and represented on the main page.
 The goal of this section is to add a new AE of year X to this conference.
 Exemplarily, we go through the process for EuroSys'22.
 Please follow the following steps: